JustDuck2010/University.old/README.md

 # University
-Python programs do while studying at the university
+Python programs I do while studying at the university